kpkovale/au_catalyst_task/README.md

 ## Assumptions for Command Line Directives:

 *   --file [file name]
      Current directive is required for every Script run.
 Exception: running with --help or --create_table directives.
      File name can be written both as in square brackets (example: `--file [users.csv]`), as without them (example: `--file users.csv`).
 Equality symbol "=" is also acceptable.
      Example: `--file=filename` | `--file filename` | `--file [filename]`
      In a CSV file either ',' or ';' symbol should be used as a delimeter between fields.
 (One for the whole file)

 *   --create_table
      To create "users" table in the database, the database or schema name with the `-n` directive should be given.
      If the --create_table directive was given, the Script will terminate after successul creation or responce from the database that table with such name already exists, according to task conditions.

 *   --dry_run
-     The dry run mode requires at least --file directive to be specified.
+     The dry run mode requires at least `--file` directive to be specified.
 Other directives are not necessary with --dry_run.

 *   --help
-     The directive provides infromation for all acceptable commands for user_upload.php Script
+     The directive provides infromation for all acceptable commands for user_upload.php Script.

 Following database user details (directives) are configurable:
 *   -u
      MySQL username.
 Required for all Script executions except --dry_run and --help.
      Input example: `-u username` | `-u=username`
 *   -p
      MySQL password.
 Required for all Script executions except --dry_run and --help.
      Input example: `-p` | `-p='password'`
      In first condition, further password input will be requested during Script execution.
      Second case is possible, but recommended for localhost in a closed circuit network only, as BASH stores the commands in memory which creates vulnerabilities.
 *   -h
      MySQL host.
 Required for all Script executions except --dry_run and --help.
      Can be used in a format: "host:port" (example: -h localhost:3306) or host only (example: localhost).
      If the port is not specified, default MySQL port as "null" will be set.
      Input example: `-h host` | `-h=host`
 *   -n
      MySQL database name.
 If not specified, "test" database name will be used.
      Input example: `-n dbname` | `-n=dbname`

 Regardless of whether some DB-connection parameters (-u | -p | -h | -n) are specified or missing, the Script performs their check (if the connection to the DataBase required by conditions: not `--dry_run` or `--help`).